eaclark/gpattern/README.md

 Because of the way that Gpattern is implemented, there are a few caveats that you'll run into.
 Part of releasing Gpattern now is to get a feel for whether these issues are too much.
 Another part is see if someone out there can see away around one or more of them.

-#### Current Groovy compiler bug
+#### Current DSL and Groovy compiler bug

-This issue is painful, but hopefully it is temporary.
+This issue is painful, but hopefully it can be resolved.

-Because of the order that Groovy evaluates operands in an expression like:
+Groovy evaluates operands in an '=' expression like:

 `subject[ pattern] = replacement`

+in three steps:

+1. the RHS of the equals (replacement in this case)
+2. the LHS of the equals (resolving 'subject' and 'pattern')
+3. calling 'putAt' on subject to do the actual assignment

+I believe that the Groovy compiler is doing steps 1 and 2 are in the wrong order.
+Furthermore, this doesn't match the order used by Java.

+But, another issue is that the 'puAt' method is being called last.
+This is a problem because this method is where the actual pattern match is being executed - and last is too late.

-Currently, Groovy evaluates the "replacement" portion before the "pattern" portion.
-This breaks any Snobol like pattern where the "pattern" evaluation is suppose to have side effects that are used in the "replacement".
+This evaluation ordering issue breaks any Snobol like pattern where the "pattern" evaluation is suppose to have side effects that are used in the "replacement".

 One example of such a pattern appears in the program above.
 There, the "cycle" pattern used in the line: